What Are Merchant Account Fees

 After choosing the type of merchant fee pricing model for your business, you should expect to pay additional fees related to your merchant account.

+For instance, some fees will always feature on your monthly statement.
+These fees are called universal merchant fees.
 A good example of such a cost is the authorization fee you pay to your provider every time a customer swipes their credit card.
 This fee covers the cost of sending information from the issuing to the acquiring bank.
 Even if the card is declined due to a low balance or any other issue, the authorization fee will still apply.

 Other types of universal merchant account fees include:

-• Transaction fee – This refers to all fees that apply to each credit card transaction.
+• Transaction Fee – This refers to all fees that apply to each credit card transaction.
 This is often a flat fee charged on all electronic payments including the denied ones.
 Some providers include the authorization fee as part of the transaction fee.

-• Assessment fees – Assessment fees refer to the money paid to credit card companies.
+• Assessment Fees – Assessment fees refer to the money paid to credit card companies.
 These fees are set by the credit card associations and help cover the operating costs that the card networks incur.
 The assessment fees are the same for the different card brands.
 For instance, you may notice a rate of 0.13% for MasterCard or 0.10% for Visa.
 These fees are passed down to the customers by the merchant account providers and are included in your merchant account monthly statement.

 Scheduled Fees